 According to the American Kennel Club:

 Keeping your dog’s skeletal system healthy should start when your dog is young.
 Feeding your puppy an appropriate diet, especially if you have a large breed puppy, will give her a head start on healthy bone and joint development and help prevent the excessive growth that leads to the disease.
-As your dog grows, providing her with appropriate levels of exercise and a healthy diet will prevent obesity, which is a major contributing factor to hip dysplasia.
-Obesity also causes many other health problems in dogs, from diabetes to elbow dysplasia, so hold off on the table scraps and other fatty foods.
+As your dog grows, providing her with appropriate levels of exercise and a healthy diet will prevent obesity, which is a major contributing factor to hip problems.
+Obesity also causes many other health problems in dogs, so hold off on the table scraps and other fatty foods.

-- Supplements – In addition, you can add supplements to your pup’s healthy meals or give them treats that, providing them with all of the vitamins and nutrients they need for recovery and muscle growth.
+- Supplements – In addition, you can add supplements to your pup’s healthy meals or give them chews that provide them with all of the vitamins and nutrients they need for recovery and muscle growth.
 Commonly used supplements include:

-- Omega 3 – To fortify the brain and joints.
+- Omega 3 – To promote brain and joint health.

 Taking Care of Your Pup

-Sadly, hip dysplasia is a common occurrence in dogs that can shorten their lives and make that time far less enjoyable.
-So, if you want your dog to stay at your side—happy and healthy for as long as possible, then you need to take all the proper measures to combat the disease.
+Sadly, hip problems are a common occurrence in dogs that can shorten their lives and make that time far less enjoyable. want your dog to stay at your side—happy and healthy for as long as possible, and that means working with your vet to ensure proper care!